kiali/openshift-servicemesh-plugin/README.md

 NOTE!
 This requires that you previously pushed your local image into your cluster via the make target `cluster-push-plugin-image`.

-## Releasing OpenShift Service Mesh Plugin
+## Releasing OpenShift Service Mesh Console

 To build and release the plugin, you can run this command either manually or inside a CI workflow.